Helen Blackler: Personal life

-Margaret Constance Helen Blackler (usually known as Helen Blackler) was born in Arnside, Lake District, UK on 29 August 1902.
-She attended Merchant Taylors' Girls' School in Crosby, Liverpool and then the University of Liverpool, graduating in 1926 with a B. Sc. degree.
-She carried out her doctoral research under the supervision of Margery Knight, thus becoming involved with marine algae, and her Ph.
-D. was awarded in 1928 for her thesis A morphological and cytological study of certain species of Asperococcus.
+Margaret Constance Helen Blackler (usually known as Helen Blackler) was born in Arnside, Lake District, United Kingdom, on 29 August 1902.
+She attended Merchant Taylors' Girls' School in Crosby, Liverpool, and then the University of Liverpool, graduating in 1926 with a B.Sc. degree.
+She carried out her doctoral research under the supervision of Margery Knight, thus becoming involved with marine algae, and her Ph.D. was awarded in 1928 for her thesis "A Morphological and Cytological Study of Certain Species of Asperococcus".
 The following year she took a diploma in education.

 She died unexpectedly of a heart-attack at St Andrews on 5 November 1981.